cvai-roig-lab/Net2Brain/docs/source/existing_models.rst

 Discovering Models
 ------------------
 An extensive catalog of models is available for exploration within these netsets.
-To delve into the full array of models, consult the `Model Taxonomy documentation <taxonomy.rst>`_, which details the functions to view all available models.
+To delve into the full array of models, consult the `Model Taxonomy documentation <https://net2brain.readthedocs.io/en/latest/taxonomy.html>`_, which details the functions to view all available models.

 .. _taxonomy.rst: taxonomy.rst
 .. _Adding Custom Models documentation: your-link-placeholder